chongchonghe/Python-solar-system/README.md

 # Simulating the solar system with under 100 lines of code in Python

-This is a Python program I wrote attempting to simulate a quite realistic solar system with minimal lines of code.
+This is a Python program I wrote to simulate a quite realistic solar system with minimal lines of code.

+Download a full animation [video](solar_system_150dpi.mp4).

 <img src="https://user-images.githubusercontent.com/24463821/90344480-44543f00-dfe8-11ea-9b99-a640c0f26136.gif" alt="solar_system_6in_150dpi" style="width:500px;" />